rlwhitcomb/utilities/README.md

 Useful Windows batch files/programs.

 ## c
-C programs for use on the command line.
+C programs for use on the command line (mostly old/MS-DOS based).

 ## java
 Java command line programs.
 Many of the latest are translations from C to Java to be useful on multiple platforms.